-1. Apply invention strategies that generate topics and ideas suitable for composing in a variety of journalistic writing styles
+1. Apply a variety of invention strategies that generate topics and ideas suitable for composing at a creative writing level.

-- 2. Apply a variety of organizational strategies, for reporting, interviewing and writing, which use critical thinking skills to develop a progression of ideas. - 3.
-Apply a variety of revision strategies that clarify and enhance the writer's approach to the topic.
+- 2. Apply a variety of organizational strategies that use critical and creative thinking skills to develop a progression of ideas. - 3.
+Apply a variety of revision strategies that clarify and enhance the writer's approach to a particular genre of writing.